Manta-Network/docs/docs/guides/MantaPay-Wallet.md

 <br/>

-If you don't already have a wallet installed, click the "Install" link for your chosen wallet.
-Once you install the wallet, it will give you instructions to set up your first account.
+If you don't already have a Manta Wallet installed, click the "Install" link for it.
+Once you install the Manta Wallet, it will give you instructions to set up your first account.
 When you are finished, refresh the page and the button text will change from "Install" to "Connect".

 <br/>
    <div style={{textAlign: 'center'}}>